gideonlangat98/phase-4-debugging-network-requests-lab/README.md

 developing your own process.

 ## Your Notes Here
 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: I did fix the typo of additional 's' added to create action on line 10 of toys_controllers.rb

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: I added (render json: toy) so as the update to be updated in json formart

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: I did remove toy.destroy line of code to solve the delete method bug